ADVERTISEMENT

 Notes are the building blocks of information in Evernote.
 You could create a new note for a theory about where your immigrant ancestor entered the United States, for a record or photo you just found (simply upload the digital image), for a website about the place your ancestor lived (in step 4, you’ll learn how to clip part or all of a web page or online document), an item for your to-do list, or a research plan.

-Creating a new note is as simple as clicking the New Note tab and starting to type.
-Evernote saves your work instantly—no remembering (or forgetting) to hit Save.
 And because your notes are saved in the cloud (on Evernote’s servers), they’re automatically backed up.
 If your home computer crashes tomorrow, you’ll still have access to your notes on all your other devices.
 And if you get a new computer, just install Evernote, log into your account, and all your notes will be as they were.
 Cloud storage also means synchronizing your notes across all your devices will be seamless and automatic when you have an internet connection.

 When you create a note, give it a tag—a keyword attached to it, so you’ll later be able to access it (and any other notes with that tag) in one click.
 For example, you could tag notes related to the John Evans family with the Evans surname.
 Other tags you could use are record type (census, obituary, baptism), place, type of note (to-do, record, photo, interview), or a project it’s for (book, album).
 You can have thousands of tags, so don’t worry about being frugal with them.

 Tagging can pay big dividends down the road as you start to see trends or research avenues to pursue.
-From the Tags tab, double-click on the tag of interest, and all notes you’ve tagged with that keyword will be retrieved in a results list.
+From the Tags tab, click on the tag of interest, and all notes you’ve tagged with that keyword will be retrieved in a results list.

 Step 3: Clip Web Notes